DigitalPublishingToolkit/TOD47-Virtue/md/15Goldenfein.md

 In an essay by Dean Spade in *Social Text*,[^15Goldenfein_12] he breaks down several activism strategies.
 The first is marching and overt activism, but then there’s also these architectures of care which frame up a discussion of the importance of mutual aid.
 Much of his larger book[^15Goldenfein_13] on mutual aid is about ‘how to have a meeting,’ and how to get people to commit to doing things; like, how to use sign-up sheets.
 I thought this was fantastic because it’s a good prompt to revisit and think about what these networks look like if you start doing the 101.

-JG: Alex, I think you’ve highlighted this real tension between some the deeply individual imperatives that are a big part of what you earlier called an ‘economy of prestige’—being the person that receives the kudos for calling out the bad corporate actor and getting the speaking engagements and academic kudos, etc.—and the collective imperatives of political organizing, which is not rewarded at all in the same way.
+JG: Alex, I think you’ve highlighted this real tension between some of the deeply individual imperatives that are a big part of what you earlier called an ‘economy of prestige’—being the person that receives the kudos for calling out the bad corporate actor and getting the speaking engagements and academic kudos, etc.—and the collective imperatives of political organizing, which are not rewarded at all in the same way.
 And this inevitably has to do with how our institutional lives are organized.